python-discord/infra/docs/tooling/bots.rst

+Bots
+====

 Our GitHub repositories are supported by two custom bots:

 -  Our **Fast Forward Bot**, which ensures that commits merged into main are either merged manually on the command line or via a fast-forward, ensuring that cryptographic signatures of commits remain intact.
-   Information on the bot can be found `in the ``ff-bot.yml`` configuration <https://github.com/python-discord/infra/blob/main/.github/ff-bot.yml>`__.
+   Information on the bot can be found `in the ff-bot.yml configuration <https://github.com/python-discord/infra/blob/main/.github/ff-bot.yml>`__.
    Merges over the GitHub UI are discouraged for this reason.
 You can use it by running ``/merge`` on a pull request.
-Note that attempting to use it without permission to will be reported.
+Note that attempting to use it without permission to do so will be reported.

 -  Our **Craig Dazey Emulator Bot**, which ensures team morale stays high at all times by thanking team members for submitted pull